saasbook/hw-sinatra-saas-wordguesser/docs/part_0_create_saas_app.md

 Log in to your Heroku account by typing the command: `heroku login` in the Cloud9 terminal.
 This will connect your Cloud9 workspace to your Heroku account.

 While in the root directory of your project (not your whole workspace), type `heroku create` to create a new project in Heroku.
-This will tell the Heroku service to prepare for some incoming code, and locally on Cloud9, it will add a remote git repository for you called `heroku`.
+This will tell the Heroku service to codepare for some incoming code, and locally on Cloud9, it will add a remote git repository for you called `heroku`.

 Next, make sure you stage and commit all changes locally as instructed above (i.e. `git add`, `git commit`, etc).